This post may contain affiliate links. Please read our disclosure policy.

 Quite often people who follow a vegetarian or vegan diet will also choose to eat gluten-free to further enhance their overall health.
 Other "clean-eating" diets such as the Keto Diet and the low FODMAP diet also eliminate gluten as part of their guidelines.
 It is possible to eat most diets gluten-free, just be aware of how much restriction you are putting on yourself and be realistic about whether it will be easy to maintain.

-• Is A Grain-free Diet Different To A Gluten-free Diet?
+- Is A Grain-free Diet Different From A Gluten-free Diet?

 Check out the cookbooks we suggested above, plus you can find so many recipe blogs online that are dedicated to making gluten-free food tasty.
 We have our own selection of gluten-free recipes that we would love for you to try.
 We have some tasty dinner & lunch ideas as well as some easy and healthy gluten-free bakes: our Gluten-Free Zucchini Brownies are especially delicious!